-- SAU allows completion of MATH1023 or MATH1113.
-A minimum cumulative 2.7 GPA on transfer coursework for conditional admission.
+- Southern Arkansas University (SAU) to complete Bachelor of Science in Education. - SAU allows completion of MATH1023 or MATH1113. - A minimum cumulative 2.7 GPA on transfer coursework for conditional admission.
 3.0 for unconditional admission. - Basic skills competencies (i.e. Coursework, GPA, and/or Testing Accuplacer Next Generation, ACT, CORE, or SAT) are required for unconditional admission.
 Conditional admission options are provided if not all requirements are met.
 Please talk to an advisor about conditional and unconditional admissions requirements.